 Stock photography can be expensive.
-And randomly grabbing licensed images from the Internet can cost you thousands of dollars if you’re found violating a copyright and threatened with legal action (this happened to someone I talked to at a Meetup).
+And randomly grabbing licensed images from the Internet can cost you thousands of dollars if you’re found violating copyright and threatened with legal action (this happened to someone I talked to at a Meetup).

 Filtered Google Search

 You can find free legal images through a filtered Google search, but I want to be very clear here.
-If you do a Google search for images and randomly use one on your website without consideration for the copyright, you could be hit with a fine and / or a lot of legal hassles.
+If you do a Google search for images and randomly use one on your website without consideration for the copyright, you could be hit with a fine and/or a lot of legal hassles.
 So, don’t do that!

 What you can do is a Google search only for images labeled for reuse.
 To do that, search for whatever topic you are looking for in Google, then click Images when the search results show up.